zieren/eltern-emailer/README.md

 ### Sending Messages to Teachers

-Eltern-Emailer can receive emails from you and forward them to teachers via the web portal.
+Eltern-Emailer can receive emails from you and forward them to teachers via the website.
 This requires a dedicated email account accessible via IMAP (see [`imap`](#imap) above).
 The provider needs to support [subaddressing](https://en.wikipedia.org/wiki/Email_address#Subaddressing), i.e. `username+tag@example.com`.
 GMail is known to work.

 #### Protection Against Abuse

 There is no authentication of the email sender.
 A malicious actor could "inject" an email that the application then forwards to a teacher under your name.
 To make this unlikely, you should choose an email address that is hard to guess, e.g. `qmqztwrp3g2em78qatms@example.com`, and never publish it.
-In the config file, specify this address under `options.imapEmail`.
-Note that it will be included in the headers of emails sent to you from Eltern-Emailer, so forwarding such messages with headers would reveal it to the recipient.
+In the config file, specify this address under `options.incomingEmailAddressForForwarding`.
+Note that it may be included in the headers of emails sent to you from Eltern-Emailer, so forwarding such messages with headers would reveal it to the recipient.

 You may want to set up forwarding to this email address, e.g. for notification emails sent to the address you use with the Eltern-Portal (see [below](#reducing-latency)).
 This latter address may be easy to guess, e.g. `parents@example.com`.
 To still prevent the above abuse scenario, messages to Eltern-Emailer must be sent directly to the dedicated email address, e.g. `qmqztwrp3g2em78qatms@example.com`, not via forwarding from another address like `parents@example.com`.